Ichigo Character Development

 He attacks Aizen from behind, with the intention to cut his head off with the first strike.

 Aizen downright subverts his pre-SS character by lampshading that Ichigo is here out of a sense of responsibility.
-Now go back to
+Now go back to and compare the two again.

 This is the first point in the story where Ichigo shows signs of growing out of his initial teenage personality issues.
 Aizen starts talking shit about the hated and everything that Hollows were talking about too, but by this point Ichigo doesn’t listen anymore.